How is my State Pension taxed?

 State Pension and other incomes

-If you do not work, but get pensions from more than one provider, e.g you have a workplace pension and a personal pension, HM Revenue and Customs (HMRC) will ask one of your providers to take the tax off your State Pension.
+Similarly, if you do not work but get pensions from more than one provider, for example you have a workplace pension and a personal pension, HMRC will ask one of your providers to apply a lower tax code to compensate for the tax payable on your State Pension.

 Things you should check